 Kitti studied painting technique, professional and theoretical studies in the studio of Csaba Kis Róka, an internationally renowned painter.
-Since 2020, She has participated in many Hungarian and international exhibitions, festivals and art markets.
+Since 2020, She has participated in many Hungarian and international exhibitions, festivals, and art markets.

 At the heart of her painting program is people.
 It reflects on social and sociological differences, environmental and cultural phenomena.

-At first, She dissected the factors influencing the development of personality, the system of socialization and human interactions.
+At first, she dissected the factors influencing the development of personality, the system of socialization and human interactions.
 She sought to pinpoint the factors affecting the psyche, which resulted in expressive figurative painting solutions.

-I am looking for the frontier in a world without real physical characteristics, where, moving away from classical modes of representation, the abstract form still retains its figurative, human character.
+I am looking for the frontier in a world without physical characteristics, where, moving away from classical modes of representation, the abstract form still retains its figurative, human character.

 She mostly uses oil paint and acrylic as her painting medium.
 It also strives for simplicity in material handling.
 She does not use thick, impasto layers, it builds its images from thinner or glazed layers, taking advantage of the possibilities offered by possible optical color mixing.

 In painting mode, the figures are easy to fill in, usually in few colors, following the formal directions, most of the time it captures a more dynamic, inter-movement state.